 My sciatica flared up constantly.
-Round ligament pain struck spontaneously, doubling me over in the middle of making dinner.
+Round ligament pain (a jabbing pain felt in the lower belly or groin area on one or both sides) struck spontaneously, doubling me over in the middle of making dinner.
 And an aching, burning pain in my pubic bone — which intensified after a night’s sleep or even after simply lying down on the couch for more than 30 minutes — saddled me with the classic, embarrassing pregnancy waddle.

 Is pubic pain really more common during third pregnancies?

-According to OB/GYN Christine Masterson, M.D., chief of the women and children’s service line at Summit Medical Group in New Jersey, pubic pain can happen in any pregnancy, but is definitely more common in secondary ones, likening the effect to that of a rubber band being stretched out over and over.
+According to OB-GYN Christine Masterson, M.D., chief of the women and children’s service line at Summit Medical Group in New Jersey, pubic pain can happen during any pregnancy, but is definitely more common in subsequent ones; she likens the effect to that of a rubber band being stretched out over and over.

 “Your body remembers what happened before,” she explains, “and that laxity can set in earlier.
 With every pregnancy, the give in your ligaments might happen more and sooner than the last time.”

-It’s also worth noting that by the time most women reach their third pregnancies, they are older and more physically taxed than they were the first time around (no judgment... this was part of my problem, too!).
+It’s also worth noting that by the time most women reach their third pregnancies, they are older and more physically taxed than they were the first time around.
 When you can’t rest at the end of a long day because you have other children to care for, your body may feel the fatiguing effects of pregnancy more intensely than it did before.

-That said, Masterson admits there are several factors which determine whether or not you’ll have pubic pain during pregnancy; in theory, you could have pain with your first pregnancy but not your second or third one if you become more physically fit between pregnancies, improve the strength of your pelvic floor, or if the baby is in a different position.
+That said, Masterson admits there are several factors that determine whether or not you’ll experience pubic pain during pregnancy; in theory, you could have pain with your first pregnancy but not your second or third one if you become more physically fit between pregnancies, improve the strength of your pelvic floor, or if the baby is in a different position.

 Why does pubic pain happen?